 2. Fine Woodworking Magazine Online Video Workshop

 In 2017, Fine Woodworking Magazine’s Ben Strano and Jeff Roos visited my workshop and made an excellent video workshop that follows the process from log to finished bowl.
 This beautifully produced video features a larger bowl with different design elements, both in form and in decorative details.
 Detailed filming of each technique performed at an unhurried pace.
 The instruction includes a carved necklace around the rim of the bowl.
-This is available with a subscription at Fine Woodworking online.
+This is available with a subscription at Fine Woodworking online, and now also available as a stand-alone video workshop for about half the price of a subscription.